JohanAanesen/CSAMS/docs/bredeNotes.md

 * Added feedback to the user
 * Fixed `EmailExists` function
 * Added mailservice to webservice, it works to get email from front-end now <3 :D
+* Added authentication to the mailservice, so that only the system can trigger mailservice

 ### Wednesday 03/04/19